Rhodes-CS-Department/comp241-sp23/project1/index.md

 # Project 1: SquareWorld

 Welcome to SquareWorld!
 In this project you will brush up on your Java skills to explore a world filled with animals.
+You will also implement an algorithm called the "wall follower algorithm" to solve a maze.
+If you want to quickly get a sense of what you'll be doing in this project, scroll to the bottom of this page and watch the videos of the final product.

 ## General Guidelines